massoudmaboudi/docusaurus/website/docs/api/docusaurus.config.js.md

 ```

 - `defaultLocale`: The locale that (1) does not have its name in the base URL (2) gets started with `docusaurus start` without `--locale` option (3) will be used for the `<link hrefLang="x-default">` tag
+- `path`: Root folder where all locale folders are located in.
+Can be absolute or relative to the site dir.
 - `locales`: List of locales deployed on your site.
 Must contain `defaultLocale`.
 - `localeConfigs`: Individual options for each locale.
   - `label`: The label displayed for this locale in the locales dropdown.